Diary of Second Lieutenant Harold Gordon Cornell- 1916-1917- Part 6

 controls, however was not doing too badly

 at the finish.
-We made there landing,
+We made three landings

 in all in which I had quite a

-respectable share. have not been up since
+respectable share.
+Have not been up since

 & there has been no flying at all except